 Disco’s Customer Stories highlights the world-changing impact customers are making with their respective learning communities.

 We sat down with Nafis Ahmed, Entrepreneurship Manager at YSpace, to learn about the value their accelerator program creates for startups and budding startup company founders in key industries — plus, we deep dive into how they're using Disco's accelerator software to democratize entrepreneurship and create generational wealth for startups in underrepresented communities.

 What is YSpace and how is it changing the world?

 YSpace is a university-backed incubator/accelerator operated under York University.
 We're a nonprofit organization, so we work with entrepreneurs and startups without any strings attached.
-Our core mandate is to support the launch and development of startups, and we're changing the world by being the platform and accelerator that empowers people to change the world.
+Our core mandate is to support the launch and development of startups, and we're changing the world by being the platform and accelerator that empowers people to make positive change in the world.